Etale Steenrod operations and the Artin-Tate pairing: Introduction

 One is the Bockstein operation $\beta$, which is the boundary map

 induced by the short exact sequence of sheaves

-The second operation is a little subtler, and can be described in the following way (although the formal definition in \S \ref{sec: steenrod} is phrased differently).
-Let $C_{\et}^*(X)$ be an \'{e}tale cochain complex computing $H^*_{\et}(X)$, equipped with a multiplication
+The second operation is a Steenrod operation, which could thought of informally as a kind of derived enhancement of the squaring operation.
+Concretely, the operation in question can be described in the following way (but see \S \ref{sec: steenrod} for a formal definition).
+Let $C_{\et}^*(X)$ be ``the'' \'{e}tale cochain complex computing $H^*_{\et}(X)$, which has the cup product